farawaystar/p2p-message-exchange/README.md

 **Simple P2P Network for Message Exchange using rust-libp2p**

-This is an implementation of a private, decentralized chat network using libp2p (the same tech behind IPFS).
+This is an implementation of a private, decentralized topic subscriber/chat network using libp2p (the same tech behind IPFS).
+Use this to spin multiple nodes, and make the nodes subscribe to a chosen topic, and listen & exchange info between them.
 The project has elements of a secure group chat, or a blockchain transaction exchanger or simply a network diagnostics tool!
 Here’s the vibe:

 ### **What It Does**
 - **Chat with peers**: Type messages in a terminal, and it get's broadcasted to all peers in the network.